There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Marine Science major sequence
+- Level 2 core unit in the Integrated Earth and Marine Sciences; Marine Science; Marine Biology; Marine and Coastal Processes major sequences

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) four tutorial reports; (2) practicals; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) four tutorial reports; (2) practicals; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)